ManneChakradhar/CODETECH-TASK2/README.md

 Iterative minimization of the total within the sum of squares.
 Then through the iterative minimization of the total sum of the square, the assignment stop wavering when we - - Achieve maximum iteration.
 The default value is 10 which the R software uses for the maximum iterations.

 # Dataset
-The dataset used for this analysis is Malls Customers, which contains information about customer demographics, purchasing behavior, and other relevant features.
+The dataset used for this analysis is Malls Customers, which contains information about customer demographics, purchasing behaviour, and other relevant features.
+The objective of this project is to segregate customers into specific groups so that the marketing team can target them with products and services tailored to those specific groups.
+In this project, we start by cleaning, transforming and performing EDA on the dataset.
+We then find an optimal number of clusters using the Elbow method and train our KMeans model based on an optimal number of clusters.
+Lastly, we perform PCA to transform and gain insights from the data.
+The dataset contains CustomerID, Gender, Age, Annual Income and Spending Score(1-100).
+It contains 200 customer details.
+- customer_id: a unique ID assigned to the customer.
+- gender: gender of the customer (male or female).
+- age: age of the customer.
+- annual_income: the annual income of customers in thousands of dollars.
+- spending_score: the score assigned by the mall based on customer behaviour and spending nature.

 ## Methodology
 ### Data Preprocessing: